Technokunal/excel-connector/README.md

 # Microsoft Excel MuleSoft Anypoint Connector
 Anypoint Connector for Microsoft Excel.
 This project leverages the Apache POI project to read in *.xlsx and *.xls files.
-You configure the location of the file and the sheet within the file to extract date from.
+You configure the location of the file and the sheet within the file to extract the data from.
+Optionally, you can choose to include or exclude the first row as headers.
 The connector reads the sheet and outputs the data into a List<Map> object.

 <img src="https://raw.githubusercontent.com/djuang1/excel-connector/master/img/screenshot.png" width="500px">